clarus/coq-blog/posts/2015-03-05 Formally verify a script in Coq.md

     apply (get_packages_of_names_ok repository packages).

-Since Coq tells us there nothing more to do, we conclude by:
+Coq tells us there nothing more to do, so we conclude by:

     Defined.